crystal-community/icr/README.md

 sudo cp ./bin/icr /usr/bin/icr
 ```
 Enjoy!)

-## Limitations
-* It is not possible to provide multiple lines in input
-* It is not possible to define methods or classes.

-To understand this, please read `How does it works?` section.

 ## How does it work?
 * Every time you press `Enter` it adds new instruction, generates new crystal program and executes it.